Skip to main content

 """After each fact, cite the tool call that provided it."""

-Symptoms: Same tool called repeatedly with same inputs
+Symptom: Same tool called repeatedly with same inputs.

 Python